Kaltsoon/react-native-material/material/3-communicating-with-server.md

 For a more detailed introduction to the Fetch API, read the [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) article in the MDN web docs.

 Next, let's try the Fetch API in practice.
-The _rate-repository-api_ server provides an endpoint for returning a paginated list of rated repositories.
+The _rate-repository-api_ server provides an endpoint for returning a paginated list of reviewed repositories.
 Once the server is running, you should be able to access the endpoint at [http://localhost:5000/api/repositories](http://localhost:5000/api/repositories).
 The data is paginated in a common [cursor based pagination format](https://graphql.org/learn/pagination/).
 The actual repository data is behind the _node_ key in the _edges_ array.

 Unfortunately, we can't access the server directly in our application by using the _http://localhost:5000/api/repositories_ URL.
 To make a request to this endpoint in our application we need to access the server using its IP address in its local network.
 To find out what it is, open the Expo development tools by running `npm start`.
 In the development tools you should be able to see an URL starting with _exp://_ above the QR code: